California State Route 246: Route description

+(a) Current west city limits of the City of Lompoc to Route 1.

+(b) Route 1 to Route 154 near Santa Ynez.

-Most of the road is two lanes wide, with the exception of the route through the cities of Lompoc and Buellton.
+Most of SR 246 is two lanes wide, with the exception of the route through the cities of Lompoc and Buellton.
 This is the primary route from U.S. Route 101 to Solvang.
 It follows the Santa Ynez River for most of its length.
-The portion of the route through Solvang is called Mission Drive, while through Lompoc—including the portion where it is co-signed with State Route 1—it is called Ocean Avenue.
+The portion of the route through Solvang runs along Mission Drive, while the segment through Lompoc—including the portion where it is co-signed with State Route 1—runs along Ocean Avenue.

 SR 246 begins at the western city limits of Lompoc, where it runs along Ocean Avenue to H Street, joining SR 1.
 The SR 246/SR 1 concurrency continues east along Ocean Avenue to the eastern edge of the city.
 SR 246 then splits from SR 1 and heads northeast out of Lompoc along a relatively flat two-lane road until reaching Buellton, where it widens upon its intersection with US 101.
 It narrows once again to two lanes through Solvang and Santa Ynez before reaching its eastern terminus at the junction with State Route 154.

 SR 246 passes two of Santa Barbara County's Spanish-era missions, La Purísima Concepción near Lompoc, and Santa Inés in Solvang.

 Part of SR 246 in Lompoc is in the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.